 *The views of this article are of Sports Turf Northwest’s only.
-Sports Turf Northwest is not against synthetic turf but against the denial of health related issues with synthetic turf.
+Sports Turf Northwest is not against synthetic turf but against the denial of health-related issues with synthetic turf.
 Why not be proactive for the safety of athletes instead of using “scientific studies” to hide behind?
 Synthetic turf is a growing industry and will continue to grow.
-Until there is regulatory oversight in place profits will override safety.
+Until there is a regulatory oversight in place profits will override safety.
 Remember when cigarettes posed no health concerns?

 Got your attention?
-It’s time to look at the term “scientific studies” and why the artificial turf industry blankets any health related issues with “scientific studies”.
+It’s time to look at the term “scientific studies” and why the artificial turf industry blankets any health-related issues with “scientific studies”.
 For three years I have been writing about Staph and MRSA infections and how these infections relate to artificial turf.
 These health concerns are what I know best and yes I sell equipment to destroy Staph and MRSA on artificial turf but the point of this piece is the handling of all health related issues and how they are treated by the artificial turf industry.
 Bad publicity on synthetic turf will get a “scientific study” to counterbalance the negativity.
 Why do we need “scientific studies” when common sense gives us the real answer, perhaps it’s the almighty green dollar?

 Most scientific studies are wrong, and they are wrong because scientists are interested in funding and careers rather than truth.

 Science is an important focus for the STC.
 That’s why we actively collect independent research and studies from third-party organizations about synthetic turf and its system components under the following topics: Player Performance & Risk of Injury; Environmental & Health Risk of Synthetic Turf with Crumb Rubber Infill; Heat; Staph & MRSA